Travel across Europe with the best books about Scotland to take you there and teach you more.

 Scottish-Nigerian author Jackie Kay – writing with an informed view as an adopted child herself – gives authenticity and grace to aspects of Colman’s upbringing, as well as to the story overall.

-This is one of the most moving books set in Scotland to cover the relationship of a son and their trans parent.
+This is one of the most moving of these Scotland books to cover the relationship of a son and their trans parent.

 Find even more books about musicians, both fiction and nonfiction.